Richard Morris (actor): Lasky and Selig

 In 1915, Morris signed a contract with Selig Polyscope based in Chicago, Illinois but having offices in Los Angeles.
 During his stay with Selig, he was reunited with Lloyd B. Carleton.
 Between September and December, Morris acted in 4 Carleton-directed short films.
 Morris's total film output for 1915 was 6 short movies and 2 feature-length.
 He made 3 more pictures for Selig Polyscope before departing.

 Universal

 Lloyd Carleton signed a Universal contract in the autumn of 1915.
 Richard Morris signed a Universal contract in 1916 and permanently moved to Los Angeles, California.

 Morris reunited with Lloyd B. Carleton again and acted in the Red Feather feature-length production of A Yoke of Gold released on August 14, 1916.
 The same film provided an introduction to Emory Johnson.
 This relationship would prove beneficial in the coming years.

 Between August 1916 and December, Morris would act in 7 Lloyd Carleton-directed films.
-All films were feature-length with the sole exception of the 2-reelerThe Human Gamble.
+All films were feature-length with the sole exception of the 2-reeler The Human Gamble.
 All films would feature Emory Johnson in the lead.
 The feature-length films were: